Quasi-steady evaporation of deformable liquid fuel droplets: Methodology

-Here $Y_i$ is species mass fraction of $``i"$ species and $\dot{\omega_i}$ is the chemical source term for each species and $D$ is diffusion coefficient.
-These source terms are zero for the evaporation problem as the fuel in non-reactive and non-zero for the combustion cases.
+Here $Y$ is species mass fraction of fuel vapor and $D$ is diffusion coefficient.
 The scalar quantities, temperature and chemical species are solved using two field approach by Ma and Bothe in \cite{MA2013552}.

 Finally, for constant thermophysical properties, the transport equation for liquid volume fraction ($\alpha$) is given as,